ghislandry/GettingCleaningData/CodeBook.md

 - Subject: the person on which the measurement is taken; takes integer values from 1 to 30

 A complete list of feature is given bellow.

+## Complete list of features
 - Subject
 - Activity
 - tBodyAcc-mean.Mean-X